GodotModding/godot-modloader-old/README.md

 # godot-modloader
-Universal modloader for Godot based games
+(Hopefully) Universal mod loader for Godot based games

+# License

+The source code of the module is licensed under MIT license.
-These fonts are licensed under the Apache License, Version 2.0.
+The font is licensed under the Apache License, Version 2.0.